Existence of metrics maximizing the first eigenvalue on non-orientable surfaces: Introduction

 if $\Sigma$ is a closed surface of fixed topological type (see also \cite{karpukhin,li_yau} for the case of non-orientable surfaces).
 Such maximizers have remarkable properties.
-In fact, they always arise as immersed minimal surfaces (of possibly high codimension) in a sphere \cite{Ilias_ElSoufi} and are unique in their conformal class \cite{montiel_ros}.
+In fact, they always arise as immersed minimal surfaces (of possibly high codimension) in a sphere \cite{Ilias_ElSoufi} and are unique in their conformal class unless they are branched immersions into the two sphere \cite{ckm, montiel_ros, nayatani_shoda}.
 By a slight abuse of notation, we also call $\Sigma$, endowed with a maximizing metric, a \lq maximizer\rq.

-The purpose of the present article is to settle the existence of rather regular maximizers for the first eigenvalue.

 For the statement of our results and related work, we need to introduce some notation.
-We write $\Sigma_\gamma$ for a closed orientable surface of genus $\gamma.$ Similarly, $\Sigma^K_\delta$ denotes a closed non-orientable surface of non-orientable genus $\delta.$ We briefly elaborate on these notions in \cref{notation}.
+We write $\Sigma_\gamma$ for a closed orientable surface of genus $\gamma.$ Similarly, $\Sigma^K_\delta$ denotes a closed non-orientable surface of non-orientable genus $\delta.$ Here, $K$ stands for Klein.
+We briefly elaborate on these notions in \cref{notation}.
 Furthermore, we use the common notation

 and similarly,